Waitstill Sharp: Personal life

+Waitstill and Martha Sharp had two children, Waitstill Hastings Jr. born in November 1931 and Martha Sharp Joukowsky, born in September 1936.

 Legacy

+Like many of the people engaged in similar activities in the lead-up and during World War II, Waitstill Sharp never talked much about his experiences in Europe.
+His grandson, Artemis Joukowsky III, of Sherborn, Massachusetts, began collecting information about his grandparents in 1976 and persuaded Ken Burns to make a documentary film about them.
+The film, Defying the Nazis: The Sharps' War, recounting the experiences of the Sharps was co-directed by Burns and Joukowsky.

 An educational curriculum including the Sharps is featured at the United States Holocaust Memorial Museum.

-The World War II work of the Sharps, including information about the context of their work among other relief workers, is detailed in a book by Susan Elisabeth Subak, Rescue and Flight, published in 2010.

-A documentary film, Defying the Nazis: The Sharps' War, recounting the experiences of Waitstill and Martha Sharp, was co-directed by Ken Burns and the couple's grandson, Artemis Joukowsky III, of Sherborn, Massachusetts.

 Honours and decorations

 Yad Vashem

 On 9 September 2005, Martha and Waitstill Sharp were named by Yad Vashem as Righteous among the Nations, the second and third Americans to receive this honor (the first being Varian Fry).